Generic Name: quetiapine (kwe TYE a peen)

 You should not use quetiapine if you are allergic to it.

-Quetiapine may increase the risk of death in older adults with dementia-related conditions and is not approved for this use.
+Quetiapine may increase the risk of death in older adults with dementia-related psychosis and is not approved for this use.

 Quetiapine is not approved for use by anyone younger than 10 years old.